 5. Is Manatee County an area of high community transmission?

-The Manatee County Health Dept states as of 1/6/2021: Currently, Manatee County DOES meet the definition of an area of high or moderate transmission of Covid-19.6.
+The Manatee County Health Dept states as of 2/17/2021: Manatee County is no longer considered to have a high community transmission of COVID.6.
 What if I have additional questions about my student's exposure to Covid-19 or his/her situation?